TheProjectR/Website-r/README.md

-# R Website(wow you are soo fucking funny you sayed R and not Are cuz ur Project R)
+# R Website(wow you are soo fucking funny you said R and not Are cuz ur Project R)
 This is the website we have

 We got a